 Knowledge and Use of Information [20%] 1 - 4 marks a) Recalls basic information from areas of the syllabus. b) Makes fair use of information.
 5 - 10 marks a) Recalls and use a range of information from the whole of the syllabus. b) Makes good use of information.
 11 - 20 marks a) Recalls sufficient facts and knowledge from the whole syllabus so as to provide good answers. b) Makes very good use of information.

-1 - 7 marks 8 - 20 marks 21 - 40 marks

-Application and Makes basic use of Makes use information.
-Makes good use of

-Analysis [40%] information. information.

-1 - 4 marks 5 - 10 marks 11 - 20 marks

-Evaluation and Limited attempt to Work planned in a logical a) Evidence of original and

-Judgement organise material into manner with an attempt to clear analysis of the topic

-[20%] parts. break down material in a clear and sensible way to try to answer the question posed in the title. with relevant and accurate use of business ideas. b) Uses logical deductions.

-1 - 4 marks 5 - 10 marks

-Quality of Shows evidence of Shows care in

-Presentation concern for an orderly arrangements and

-[10%] presentation. presentation i.e. a well
+1 - 7 marks 8 - 20 marks 21 - 40 marks Application and Makes basic use of Makes use information.
+Makes good use of Analysis [40%] information.
+1 - 4 marks 5 10 marks information.
+11 - 20 marks Evaluation and Judgement [20%] Limited attempt to organise material into parts.
+5 - 10 marks Work planned in a logical manner with an attempt to break down material in a clear and sensible way to try to answer the question posed in the title.
+5 - 10 marks a) Evidence of original and clear analysis of the topic with relevant and accurate use of business ideas. b) Uses logical deductions.
+Quality of 1 - 4 marks Shows evidence of 5 - 10 marks Shows care in Presentation concern for an orderly arrangements and [10%] presentation. presentation i.e. a well presented coursework.
+1 - 4 marks 5 - 10 marks Student's 1-4 marks 5-10 marks Commitment Demonstrates Demonstrates outstanding [10%] commitment within his/her ability range. commitment.

-presented coursework.

-1 - 4 marks 5 - 10 marks

-Student's 1-4 marks 5-10 marks

-Commitment Demonstrates Demonstrates outstanding

-[10%] commitment within commitment.

-his/her ability range.